gmrandazzo/TOO/README.md

-# TOO
-TOO - Tensorflow On Odroid
+# TOO - Tensorflow On Odroid

 Welcome to TOO, Tensorflow On Odroid.

 In this repository you will find builds for tensorflow on odroid running Ubuntu.